gitworkflows/devpod/memory-bank/components/devpod-db.md

-# Gitpod DB Component
+# Devpod DB Component

 ## Overview

-The Gitpod DB component is the database layer for the Gitpod platform, providing a structured and type-safe interface for interacting with the underlying database.
+The Devpod DB component is the database layer for the Devpod platform, providing a structured and type-safe interface for interacting with the underlying database.
 It implements the data access layer using TypeORM, a popular Object-Relational Mapping (ORM) library for TypeScript and JavaScript.

 ## Purpose

-The primary purposes of the Gitpod DB component are:
+The primary purposes of the Devpod DB component are:
 - Provide a structured interface for database operations
 - Define database entities and their relationships
 - Manage database migrations